Tips to Optimize Images For WordPress Website

 The total size of an image is the combination of the size and file size.
 Large images can slow down your website.
 Hence, you should properly resize images for the optimal display before uploading it.
 You can resize images using tools such as photoshop.

 Compressing image is very important tips to optimize images for WordPress website.
 It removes unnecessary information from the images.
 Almost 90% size can be reduced by image compression.
-You can easily compress the image with the help of image optimisation plugins.
+You can easily compress the image with the help of image optimization plugins.
 I recommend you to compress and resize images using EWWW optimization plugin.

 Add Alt Text and Caption